Sparsest cut and eigenvalue multiplicities on low degree Abelian Cayley graphs: Techniques

 \subsubsection{Eigenvalue multiplicity (Theorem~\ref{thm:dimension-low}) and slow decay of collision probability}

-The common approach to bounding the eigenvalue multiplicity of graph Laplacians boils down to relating the local volume growth of induced subgraphs with the spectrum of the whole graph $G$ \cite{jiang2021equiangular, lee2008eigenvalue, mckenzie2021support}.
+The common approach to bounding the eigenvalue multiplicity of graph Laplacians boils down to relating the local volume growth of induced subgraphs with the spectrum of the whole graph \cite{jiang2021equiangular, lee2008eigenvalue, mckenzie2021support}.
 We remark that weaker bounds are also immediate consequences of higher order Cheeger inequalities \cite{louis2012many, lee2014multiway}.

 Limiting our discussion to $\mul_{\lambda_2}(G)\,,$ in the context of Abelian Cayley graphs the most relevant work is by Lee and Makarychev \cite{lee2008eigenvalue}.
 Their notion of volume growth is the \textit{doubling constant}: $\gamma_G:=\max_{t\geq 0}|B(2t)|/|B(t)|$, where $B(t)$ is the ball of radius $t$ about the identity element of $\Gamma$.
-By vertex transitivity the choice of the vertex is inconsequential.
-In their work, the importance of the doubling constant stems from two properties.
-For one, because of the geometric structure of the graph, it is possible to bound the second eigenvalue purely in terms of the graph diameter and $\gamma_G\,:$
+By vertex transitivity the choice of the center of the ball is inconsequential.
+The importance of the doubling constant stems from the observation that it can be used to bound the packing number $\cN(t)$ of the graph $G\,.$ Building on a series of existing results \cite{colding1997harmonic, kleiner2010new, gupta2003bounded}, Lee and Makarychev use this observation to establish

-This inequality can be understood as a discrete analogue of the Cheng inequality for manifolds \cite{cheng1975eigenvalue}.
-For two, the doubling constant can be used to bound the packing number $\cN(t)$ of the graph $G$ using balls of any radius $t$:\footnote{For simplicity of the exposition, our notation here can be inconsistent.
-In particular, $\cN(t)$ is to be understood as the size of a \textit{maximum} packing of balls of radius $t$ in $G\,.$}

-Here the first inequality follows from disjointness of the packing and vertex transitivity of the graph, the second by repeated applications of the bound on the doubling constant.
-Taken together, these inequalities establish that